Do you ever struggle with character interactions in your novel?

 He is coming to the end of a 3-year stint.
 With barely any outside communications, he is effectively alone except for a computer system called GERTY.

 So, in essence, the computer became his only interaction (until later in the film).
 Even from this, you see a distinct reactionary process of how the two interact.

-In Castaway, Chuck Noland played by Tom Hanks plays a man who ends up on a deserted island after a plane crash.
+In Castaway, Chuck Noland played by Tom Hanks ends up on a deserted island after a plane crash.